sonmwalker/sonmwalker.github.io/_posts/2018-07-21-miningmonerousingsonm.md

 ---
-title: Welcome
+title: Mining XMR(Monero) using SONM platform
+layout: article
-key:
+key: 20180721
-tags: welcome
+tags: mining, XMR, Monero
 ---

 If you see this page, that means you have setup your site. enjoy :ghost: :ghost: :ghost:!